An Adaptive Stochastic Sequential Quadratic Programming with Differentiable Exact Augmented Lagrangians: Conclusions

 \section{Conclusions}

 We proposed an adaptive StoSQP for solving constrained stochastic optimization problems.
-Our StoSQP framework uses a differentiable exact augmented Lagrangian as the merit function and incorporates a line search procedure to select the stepsize.
-To this end, we first revisited a classical SQP in \cite{Lucidi1990Recursive} for deterministic objectives.
-We simplified that algorithm and modified the penalty parameter selection step.
-We then designed a non-adaptive StoSQP, where the stepsize is given by a deterministic prespecified sequence.
-We established the global convergence, which matches the results in \cite{Berahas2020Sequential}.
+Our StoSQP scheme adopts a differentiable exact augmented Lagrangian as the merit function and incorporates a line search procedure to select the stepsize.
+To this end, we first revisited a classical SQP method~in \cite{Lucidi1990Recursive} for deterministic objectives.
+We simplified that algorithm and then designed a non-adaptive StoSQP, where the stepsize is given by a deterministic prespecified sequence.
 Finally, using a stochastic line search method, we developed an adaptive StoSQP that chooses the stepsize adaptively in each iteration.
-By adjusting the condition on selecting the penalty parameter, the algorithm automatically avoids converging to stationary points of the merit function where the KKT residuals do not vanish.
-We established a stronger global convergence result for the adaptive StoSQP.
+By adjusting the condition on selecting the penalty parameter, the algorithm automatically avoids converging to stationary points of the merit function where KKT residuals do not vanish.
+For both non-adaptive StoSQP and adaptive StoSQP, we established an ``almost sure" convergence result, which differs from the result of convergence in expectation in \cite{Berahas2021Sequential}.

-We leave the extension to inequality-constrained stochastic optimization for future work, as well as, the development of a more involved StoSQP algorithm, such as trust-region StoSQP.
-Moreover, establishing a local convergence result is very promising, which is missing in almost all literature on stochastic optimization.
+One future work is to design StoSQP algorithms for solving inequality-constrained stochastic optimization problems.
+Moreover, establishing a local convergence result is very promising, which helps to understand whether differentiable merit functions enjoy local benefits or not in stochastic optimization.
+In addition, the iteration complexity analysis of our StoSQP remains an open question, that requires a deeper understanding on the random walk of the~selected penalty parameter.
 Finally, applying some acceleration techniques such as momentum and heavy ball to StoSQP is also an interesting future research direction.